Last updated on May 22, 2021

 Quality of life is the general well-being of individuals and societies, outlining negative and positive features of life.
 It observes life satisfaction, including everything from physical health, family, education, employment, wealth, safety, security to freedom, religious beliefs, and the environment.

-My passion for creating and sustaining a positive life experience for individuals with dementia, along with their caregiver(s) and family members, has been a life-long quest.
+My passion for creating and sustaining a positive life experience for individuals living with dementia, along with their caregiver(s) and family members, has been a life-long quest.
 I truly love what I do and want to help others in any way that I can.

 If you ever need a hand or have any questions, feel free to leave them below and I will be more than happy to help you out.